Oxfordshire’s Threatened Plants has now been published

-Go to Pisces Publications to order a pre-publication copy at a reduced price.
+Go to Pisces Publications to order a copy.

-The book is now with the publisher, but you can already see some of the results online in the lists below:
+You can see some of the results online in the lists below:

 - A list of Oxfordshire rare plants in threat order